Sir Robert Menzies Memorial Scholarships in Law

 2.6 Candidates can apply for either or both scholarships.
 However, both scholarships cannot be awarded to the same person.

-2.7 The successful candidates will be expected to take up their scholarships in the 2017 academic year.
+2.7 The successful candidates will be expected to take up their scholarships in the academic year commencing in 2017.

 3.0 The Award